Use AI to create assessment tasks, rubrics or marking grids, quizzes, exit tickets and success criteria while keeping teacher review central.

 - Generated answers and criteria must be checked for accuracy.

-- AI cannot judge pupil understanding without teacher interpretation.
+- AI cannot judge student understanding without teacher interpretation.

 - Assessment tasks should be accessible and aligned with the curriculum.